 I do use lithium AA batteries for some things.
 In addition to having some lithium AA batteries (and other sizes), I also have a quantity of rechargeable batteries.
 The most common battery chemistry for this is called ‘NiMH’ (article linked below).
 With that said, nowadays lithium rechargeable batteries are becoming increasingly available (you need to use a specific charger for them).

-Here are the major reasons why lithium batteries may be considered the best:
+List of reasons why lithium batteries may be the best, depending on your use

 High Power Density

-Lithium batteries have more than three times the energy density of alkaline batteries (4.32 versus 1.3 MJ/L)!
-In fact the next most energy dense ‘chemical’ is Hydrogen at 5.6 MJ/L, so as you can see, these batteries pack quite a punch…
+Lithium batteries have more than three times the energy density of alkaline batteries !
+(4.32 MJ/L versus 1.3 MJ/L).
+In fact the next apparent step up from that is Hydrogen at 5.6 MJ/L, so as you can see, these batteries pack quite a punch.

-For some applications this might not be exceedingly important, however for certain emergency or other uses this is most definitely an important consideration.
+For some applications this might not be exceedingly important, and maybe not worth the extra money.
+However for certain emergency or other uses this is most definitely an important consideration.
+A longer run time.